Sanjeev12357/HingeClone/README.md

 # 💘 LuvShuv – Where Love Meets Technology

 Welcome to **LuvShuv** — a modern dating platform built to spark real connections.
-Whether you're searching for romance, friendship, or simply someone to vibe with, LuvShuv brings people together with style, security, and soul. ✨
+Whether you're searching for romance, friendship, or simply someone to vibe with, LuvShuv brings people together with style, security, and love. ✨

 🔗 **Live Site**: [https://dateo.devexpertz.me/](https://dateo.devexpertz.me/)